encounterplus/module-packer/README.md

 └── Group A              # A group for the module.
     ├── Page A.md        # A page in Group A of the module.
     ├── Page A Cover.jpg # An image used in Page A.
-    └── Page B.md        # A page in Group A of the module.
+    ├── Page B.md        # A page in Group A of the module.
+    └── Group.yaml       # Optional - can define attributes of the group (e.g., Name, Order, etc.)
 └── Group B              # A group for the module.
     ├── Page C.md        # A page in Group B of the module.
     └── Page D.md        # A page in Group B of the module.